developermauricio/naturalconexion/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 12.6.2 =
+Removing BOM characters for Fruugo CSV feeds

+= 12.6.1 =
+Fixed issues with Fruugo VAT fields and availability values

+= 12.6.0 =
+Fixed an issue for Bestprice feeds where feeds were accidentally empty

+= 12.5.9 =
+Checked for compatibility with WooCommerce 7.7

+= 12.5.8 =
+Fixed an issue with shipping costs calculations when multiple countries were configured Fixed an issue for Skroutz feeds where quantities where summed for non-apparel products

+= 12.5.7 =
+Annoying review request notification kept showing up

+= 12.5.6 =
+Fixed an issue with ACF fields for product variations

+= 12.5.5 =
+Fixed an issue with the shipping table rate support, for some settings it was returning a false 0 shipping costs.

+= 12.5.4 =
+Changed the Twitter template so it meets up to Twitters new availability value requirements

+= 12.5.3 =
+Next to the unfiltered product description attribute the normal description and short description are now truncated to 5000 characters for Google Shopping feeds

+= 12.5.2 =
+Added the possibility to create filters on reviews content

+= 12.5.1 =
+Solved a critical error for users that did not configure any feed yet

+= 12.5.0 =
+Fixed an issue where not all products with wholesale prices are making it to feeds

+= 12.4.9 =
+Checked for compatibility with WooCommerce 7.6

+= 12.4.8 =
+Some AJAX accessible functions lacked security checks, those have been added now

+= 12.4.7 =
+Tested for compatibility with Wordpress 6.2

+= 12.4.6 =
+Changed the Shopflix main_photo_url field name to image

+= 12.4.5 =
+Fixed a Cross Site Request Forgery vulnerability, not all nonce's where properly checked

+= 12.4.4 =
+Added more optional fields for Shopflix.gr

+= 12.4.3 =
+Added a template for the Greek Shopflix.gr marketplace

+= 12.4.2 =
+Fixed an issue with the size attribute for Skroutz apparel products

+= 12.4.1 =
+Fixed a Cross Site Request Forgery vulnerability, not all nonce's where properly checked

+= 12.4.0 =
+Made the availability date attribute available for all availability values and not just for products that are on backorder Added the feed label and product country attributes for Google Shopping feeds

+= 12.3.9 =
+Solved a fatal error issue that happened with Yandex feeds when attribute values were empty

+= 12.3.8 =
+Fixed an issue for the WooCommerce Table Rate Shipping plugin where table rates for some countries were not calculated correct

+= 12.3.7 =
+Checked for compatibility with WooCommerce 7.5
+Changed and &amp; to & in the Google Analytics utm parameters for WPML feeds Fixed an ACF issue where not all product images were added to feeds correctly

+= 12.3.6 =
+Fixed an issue with the shipping costs calculation for the WooCommerce Table Rate Shipping plugin, VAT was added to it twice

+= 12.3.5 =
+Added two decimal rounding of shipping formula costs

+= 12.3.4 =
+Fixed an issue with ACF image fields for product variations

+= 12.3.3 =
+Fixed an apparel product grouping issue for Skroutz feeds

+= 12.3.2 =
+Fixed an issue where availability filters and rules for Skroutz feeds were not working Added komma's between size values for Skroutz feeds

+= 12.3.1 =
+Fixed an issue where non registered users ended up as Anonymous in review fieds Changed Google Local Product Inventory Feed ID column to ItemID column

+= 12.3.0 =
+Fixed an issue where filters on Google category ID's did not work

+= 12.2.9 =
+Fixed a PHP warning for an empty tax rate variable Fixed a Skroutz feed issue where additional images were not added when multiple product colors where set

+= 12.2.8 =
+Fixed an issue where multiple tax rates were active for countries and products

+= 12.2.7 =
+Removed "Pa" and "Custom attributes" from product detail attribite names

+= 12.2.6 =
+Checked for compatibility with WooCommerce 7.4
+Added a Feed publication date and time attribute

+= 12.2.5 =
+Respecting wholesale visibility filter.
+When it contains "all", allow products to be in feeds

+= 12.2.4 =
+Remove shipping methods from feeds when they are for wholesale users only (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.3 =
+Products with wholesome prices are automatically being removed from product feeds (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.2 =
+Added support for Twitter product feeds

+= 12.2.1 =
+Added support for the VARIABLE_PARAMS XML field for Mall.sk feeds

+= 12.2.0 =
+Removing shipping details from Google and Facebook feeds when no country has been set for them Added availability dates +5 / +6 / +7 and +8 weeks from current date

+= 12.1.9 =
+Fixed a PHP warning on the settings page when a plugin is first activated

+= 12.1.8 =
+Fixed a PHP warning with regards to the non locally saved images

+= 12.1.7 =
+Added support for non locally saved images
+Checked for compatibility with WooCommerce 7.3

+= 12.1.6 =
+Made compatible with WooCommerce HPOS / High-Performance Order Storage Fixed CSS issue on category mapping page

+= 12.1.5 =
+Fixed an issue with the Google DRM pixel feature returning a fatal error for some users

+= 12.1.4 =
+Fixed an issue with a find and replace rule for Skroutz feeds

+= 12.1.3 =
+Fixed an issue for PARAM fields for Glami.gr feeds

+= 12.1.2 =
+Updated promo-boxes

+= 12.1.1 =
+Fixed an issue with contain rules for numeric values

+= 12.1.0 =
+Added Meta to channel and feed names

 = 12.0.9 =
 Checked for compatibility with WooCommerce 7.2